lele589/sports-shop-api/README.md

 > [!NOTE]
 >If you want to have example data:
->- Make a POST request with the example JSON provided in the `requests.http` file.
+>- Make a POST request with the example JSON provided in the `requests.http` file (you can use the REST Client extension for VS Code to simplify this process).
->- Run the seeds to populate the dependencies table.
+>- Run the seeds to populate the dependencies table: `npm run seed:run`
 >- Restart the server.